MasterMax13124/macytclip/README.md

 ## Usage:

-Currently usage is very limited.
-First you need to start the app and make sure that the menu icon appears.
-Then simply copy a link to a youtube video, or any other video source that youtube-dl can download, and then click on the macytclip icon in your menu bar.
-Click 'Download' and your download will start.
-Once it's done, you can find your downloaded video file in finder in your Downloads folder.
+To use macytclip, you can either start the app directly in the folder where you compiled it, or copy it to your Applications folder.
+That way it will show up in Spotlight and Launchpad.
+Once the app is running, you can find it's icon in the menubar.
+Simply copy the link to a the video you want to download, then open the macytclip menu by clicking on it's icon in the menubar.
+Select one of the download options and wait for the notifications confirming your download and then open the Downloads folder in Finder.
+Here you can find the downloaded file with the same name as the original video.
+Macytclip can download any media that youtube-dl can download.

 ## Thanks to:
 [Youtube-dl](https://github.com/ytdl-org/youtube-dl/), the piece of software that does all of the actual work here

-[RUMPS](https://github.com/jaredks/rumps), which makes macOS menu bar apps so easy that even I can make one
+[rumps](https://github.com/jaredks/rumps), which makes macOS menu bar apps so easy that even I can make one

 [py2app](https://github.com/ronaldoussoren/py2app/blob/master/LICENSE.txt), which makes it possible to package all this as a standalone Mac app